Bug Herding Explained

 When you create a card or review & report somebody else's card, subscribe to it.
 And follow it to the end.
 In the event that something has to be done with it and nobody is doing it — you do it.
 This way we will not have Mexican standoffs when everybody knows something has to be done, but since technically nobody has to do it, it's never done at all.

 And that's about it.
-If we all observe the simple procedures outlined above, peace and prosperity will come down on our homes and trello boards — and all TSF volunteers will only be a few keystrokes aways from any answer they might need.
+If we all observe the simple procedures outlined above, peace and prosperity will come down upon our homes and Bug Platform cards — and all TSF volunteers will only be a few keystrokes aways from any answer they might need.

 How do I join?

 You talk to Markus or Daria.
-But bear in mind that he'll like to see some 20-30 bugs you've created, reviewed and otherwise took care of on Trello.
+But bear in mind that they'll like to see some 20-30 bugs you've created, reviewed and otherwise took care of on the Bug Platform.
 All bug herders should be prepared to spend a lot of time answering questions and tending their issues.

 P.S.
 Bugging the devs — a note on bug relevance